Master of Professional Studies (MPS) in Integrative Plant Science

 student interns examine rhododendron

 Public Garden Leadership is the management of public gardens and requires a mix of academic training and practical experience.
-This focus area emphasizes leadership, strategic decision making, and business management.
+This concentration emphasizes leadership, strategic decision making, and business management.
 Because of the importance of hands-on learning, students regularly interact with Cornell Botanic Gardens staff and participate in study tours to public gardens in North America to learn from and network with field professionals.

 man driving tractor cultivating row crop